 - 1/4 cup fresh Italian parsley leaves, , chopped

-- Bake 20-25 minutes, until bread is lightly-toasted and dry throughout.
-Remove pecans after 5-10 minutes, when they are slightly darkened and aromatic (watch carefully so they don't burn).
+- Bake 50-60 minutes, until bread is lightly-toasted and dry throughout.
 Rotate pans halfway through baking time.
-Let croutons and pecans cool completely at room temperature.
-Coarsely chop pecans when cool enough to handle.
+Let croutons cool completely at room temperature.

-- Raise oven temperature to 375 degrees F. Butter a 3-quart gratin or baking dish.
+- Raise oven temperature to 375 degrees F. Butter a 3-quart gratin or shallow baking dish.

-- Melt butter in a skillet over medium-high heat until foaming subsides.
+- Melt 8 tablespoons butter in a skillet over medium-high heat until foaming subsides.
 Add celery and onion and cook, stirring frequently, until onions are softened and translucent, about 8-10 minutes.
-Stir in 1-1/2 teaspoons kosher salt, 1 teaspoon freshly-ground black pepper, sage, and thyme.
+Stir in 1-1/2 teaspoons kosher salt, 1 teaspoon freshly-ground black pepper, sage, thyme, and poultry seasoning.
 Cook for an additional 1-2 minutes, until herbs are fragrant.

 - In a large bowl, mix together croutons, onion and celery mixture, dried cranberries, pecans, and parsley.
-Add 3 cups chicken or vegetable stock and stir until croutons are moistened (it might take a few minutes for the croutons to soak up the liquid).
+Moisten with 1-3/4 cups broth or stock and let stand for a few minutes for the bread to soak up the liquid.
 Season to taste with additional salt and pepper.

-- Add beaten eggs to the stuffing mixture and stir to combine.
-If the stuffing seems dry, add some of the additional stock.
-The broth should permeate the croutons, but the mixture should not be "mushy" or soggy.
+- In the liquid measuring cup, beat together 1/2 cup broth/stock and the eggs.
+Fold mixture into the stuffing mixture to combine.
+If the stuffing seems dry, add some of the additional liquid a little bit at a time.
+The broth should permeate the croutons, but the mixture should not be "mushy".**

-- Transfer stuffing mixture to the prepared baking dish and cover with a piece of foil.
+- Transfer stuffing mixture to the prepared baking dish.
+Cut the remaining butter into small cubes and scatter over the top of the stuffing.
+Cover the pan with a piece of foil.
 Bake for 30 minutes.
 Uncover and continue baking for 15-20 minutes, until edges are crispy and center reads 165 degrees F.